The magnitude of categories of texts enriched by language models: Introduction

 \section{Introduction}

 In recent years, advances in large language models (LLMs) have brought renewed attention to mathematical structures underlying language.
-Building on the observation that LLMs acquire a great deal of semantic information through the contexts and statistical co-occurrences of fragments of text, the first author together with Terilla and Vlassopoulos described a category-theoretical framework for mathematical structure inherent in text corpora in \cite{ECTL2022}.
+Building on the observation that LLMs acquire a great deal of semantic information through the statistics of co-occurrences of fragments of text, the first author together with Terilla and Vlassopoulos described a category-theoretical framework for mathematical structure inherent in text corpora in \citep{ECTL2022}.
 This involves a category of strings from a finite alphabet of symbols, with morphisms indicating substring containment; the strings correspond to texts or fragments of texts in a language.
-Statistical information is incorporated through an enrichment of this category over the unit interval by assigning a value $\pi(y|x)\in[0,1]$ to each pair of strings $x$ and $y$, which can intuitively be thought of as the probability that $y$ is an extension of an input $x$.
-By further embedding this enriched category of strings into an enriched category of copresheaves valued in the unit interval, a setting which contains rich mathematical structure, one can further explore semantic information via enriched analogues of categorical limits and colimits, which are akin to logical operations on meaning representations of texts.
-Moreover, as shown in both \cite{ECTL2022} and the more recent \cite{GV2024}, one can alternatively enrich over the extended non-negative reals $[0,\infty]$ to obtain a generalized metric space yielding additional geometric insights.
+Statistical information is incorporated through an enrichment of this category over the unit interval by assigning a value $\pi(y|x)\in[0,1]$ to each pair of strings $x$ and $y$, which can intuitively be thought of as the probability that $y$ is an extension of a prompt $x$.
+By further embedding this enriched category of strings into an enriched category of copresheaves valued in the unit interval, a setting which contains rich mathematical structure, one can further explore semantic information via enriched analogues of categorical limits and colimits, which are akin to logical operations on meaning representations of texts \citep{ECTL2022}.
+More recently, Liu \emph{et al.}~have provided experimental evidence supporting this semantic interpretation of the co-Yoneda embedding of texts in the enriched category of copresheaves \citep{liumeaning}.

-While an explicit definition of $\pi(y|x)$ was not given in \cite{ECTL2022}, we will show in this article that these values may indeed arise from next-token probabilities generated by an LLM.
-Although a similar construction appears in \cite{GV2024}, ours takes into account finite context size as well as beginning- and end-of-sentence tokens (denoted respectively $\bot$ and $\dagger$).
-This allows us to prove that $\pi(-|x)$ can be regarded as a probability mass function on the set $T(x)$ of \emph{terminating states} of an LLM with input $x$ or, equivalently, over the possible outputs.
-As we discuss below, the set $T(x)$ consists of extensions of $x$ that end with $\dagger$ or reach the maximum size.